 Genetic tests and screening may be an option for people with a family history of eczema or atopic diseases.
 Blood and saliva tests can help identify mutations in the CARD11, FLG, or MTHFR genes.
 Talk with your doctor about genetic testing options.

 Your dermatologist may also prescribe a steroid cream or other topical treatments to help control itching and repair the skin barrier.
 Antibiotic creams can help to fight bacterial infections from open sores or cracks.
 It is best to avoid scratching or rubbing the affected area of skin to help prevent infections or worsening of eczema symptoms.
-A newer medicine called Dupixent (dupilumab) can help control more severe disease.
+A newer medicine called dupilumab (sold as Dupixent) can help control more severe forms of the disease.

 Do you have a family history of eczema?
 Share your experience in the comments below, or start a conversation by posting on MyEczemaTeam.